Kibbutz Beth-El

-Kibbutz Beth-El is a Christian Zionist community in Zichron Ya'akov, Israel.
+Kibbutz Beth-El is a German Protestant community in Zichron Ya'akov, Israel.
 In 2003, its population was 800.

 Kibbutz Beth-El has its community roots in Stuttgart, Germany.
 Emma Berger, a Christian who became devout following her recovery from a serious illness, brought a group of followers to Israel in 1963 and purchased land in Zichron Yaakov.

 Economy

 Beth-El Group owns seven factories and other businesses and is the second largest employer in Zichron Ya'akov after the local council.

 Beth El's "CBRN" ("Chemical, biological, radiological and nuclear") air-filtration system, a device for combating poisonous gases, can be operated by grid electricity, battery or manually in the event of an attack.